jvzonlab/OrganoidTracker/manuals/INSTALLATION.md

 The first command creates an Anaconda environment named "autotrack" with all dependencies installed.
 The second command activates this environment.

+If you have updated Autotrack, and you want to update the dependencies, execute this command instead:

+    conda env update -n autorack -f environment.yml

 To test if the software is working, run `python autotrack.py`.
 A window should pop up, from which you can load images and tracking data.